 - Give your all.
 Are you focusing more on your needs than your partners’?
 Does your partner feel heard?
 Is the way you are having sex enjoyable for your partner?
 Encourage your partner to tell you what feels good to him/her.
-Does he/she want to try out something and is embarrassed to say it out loud?
-Is a particular sexual act making him/ her uncomfortable?
 Be open and accepting of his/ her reactions and feedback.
-It might also be a good idea to do some research together into what you both like, this could rekindle some passion in your sex dynamic, websites like Porn7.xxx have some great material for you and your partner to dig into.
+It might also be a good idea to do some research together into what you both like, this could rekindle some passion in your sex dynamic.

 - Relaxation is the key.
-Sometimes sex is painful for a partner or they are too tensed to enjoy it.
+Sometimes sex is painful for a partner or they are too tense to enjoy it.
 In such situations, it’s important to help them calm down.
 Prepare a warm bath for him/ her.
-Use lubricants or try different positions to reduce the pain.
+Use lubricants or try different positions to reduce pain.
 Use candles and fragrances to make your partner use all of his/her senses.

 - Give a compliment.
 For a partner who might be sensitive about his/her body, a compliment will go a long way.
 Tell him/ her how desirable you find him/ her.
 Praising him/her even outside the bedroom is helpful.